Accelerated Program Admission – Process and Standards

 - Currently working at least part time as a nurse.

 - Complete a background check done by a third party company selected by the Department of Nursing.
 Any concerns will require a meeting with the program director.

 - Show proof of current certification for Basic Cardiac Life Support (BCLS).

 - Show proof of health insurance coverage.

-- Show proof of nursing liability insurance coverage (beyond what is provided by your employer).
+- Show proof of nursing liability insurance coverage (beyond coverage provided by your employer).